Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 ## Rendering Scenes with Path Files

 When rendering more complex 3ds Max scenes you'll often need to include a 3ds Max path file (.mxp) to ensure all assets and textures can be resolved at run time.
 If using a path file ensure that all paths are relative, and map to the root of the input filegroup that you create.
-For example if you path file contains 'RenderAssets=.\sceneassets\renderassets', your filegroup should contain 'sceneassets' in the root and the 'renderassets' subdirectory in 'sceneassets', assuming the .\sceneassets\renderassets folder isn't empty.
+For example if your path file contains 'RenderAssets=.\sceneassets\renderassets', your filegroup should contain 'sceneassets' in the root and the 'renderassets' subdirectory in 'sceneassets', assuming the .\sceneassets\renderassets folder isn't empty.

-!Important - Due to a bug in 3ds Max 2018 you need to ensure that the scene file being rendered is in the root of your filegroup, not in the scenes subdirectory.
+Note - Due to a bug in 3ds Max 2018 you need to ensure that the scene file being rendered is in the root of your filegroup, not in the scenes subdirectory.